rjspencer/docs/api_v1.md

 ## /video
 `[POST] /account/{accountId}/video/`
 This endpoint can be used to upload a video to an account.
 Once uploaded, there will be a slight delay before it can play while it converts.
-You must be logged in as an admin to the account at the right permission level to use this endpoint.
+This request must be made by a logged in fan or admin of the account.
+Depending on the access level of the logged in user, it will become fan content or official content.

 ### POST Parameters